axibase/atsd/tutorials/getting-started-alert.md

 ![](./resources/rule-overview.png)

-Open **Filter** tab in the rule editor to allow out-of-order values and to disable the time [filter](../rule-engine/filters.md#date-filter) by setting the grace period to `0`.
-Otherwise measurements older than `1 minute` are ignored by the rule engine.
+Open **Filter** tab in the rule editor to allow out-of-order values and to disable the [Time Filter](../rule-engine/filters.md#time-filter) by setting the grace interval to `0`.
+Otherwise the rule engine ignores measurements timestamped earlier than `1 minute` from current time.

 > Pro Tip.
 You can also import the rule from the XML file [temperature_rule.xml](./resources/temperature_rule.xml).